How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 The anomalistic month (from perigee to perigee): 27.55 days - One Saros is equal to 239 passages of the perigee

 Hence one would expect that the three heavenly bodies will align in a similar configuration after a Saros period has passed, and will produce a similar eclipse.
 This cycle is believed to be first discovered by the Babylonian Chaldeans several hundred years before common era begins.
-Notice that ancient astronomers did not necessarily know that an eclipse they predicted had in fact occurred without their notice, simply because it occurred in a different place.
+Note that ancient astronomers did not necessarily know that an eclipse they predicted had in fact occurred, simply because it took place somewhere else.
 Hence it must have been a difficult task for them to discover these theories and eventually a cyclic pattern before the emergence of modern celestial mechanics calculation.

 This cycle is extremely convenient for people to predict eclipse occurrences because of its extreme accuracy and simplicity - after an eclipse has occurred, add 6585.3 days and it is very likely for another eclipse to occur on the date computed.
 However, as noted in the previous paragraph, not every eclipse will be visible in a particular place, but still this is a very elegant way to predict eclipse occurrences.

 Although eclipses in the same Saros family share similar characteristics and adjacent Saros members (e.g. Eclipses A and B where B occurs 6585.3 days after A) often resemble one another, there are still some differences that make accurate prediction in terms of eclipse visibility impossible without further calculations: